-As more than forty of your colleagues discovered last year, rengas are convivial, interdisciplinary groups of faculty, professionals, administrators, and, in some cases, students, who meet monthly to discuss topics of mutual interest over light refreshments.
+As many of your Fredonia colleagues discovered last year, rengas are convivial, interdisciplinary groups of faculty, professionals, administrators, and, in some cases, students, who meet monthly to discuss topics of mutual interest over light refreshments.
 Like their namesake (a style of witty Japanese-linked poetry created in group settings), our Fredonia rengas value community, collaboration, spontaneity, improvisation, and wit.

 Rengas are a great way to connect with colleagues while exploring a question or topic that has the potential to improve our campus, benefit our community, and advance all of our professional skills and accomplishments.
 Of course, they are also a great way to have fun and get to know people!

 Launched in Fall 2010, this forum explores cross-cultural exchanges with our campus members from diverse backgrounds.
 We strive to promote dialogue around the unique requirements (i.e., needs, interests, and perspectives) posed by students, faculty, and staff of diverse cultural, religious, and sexual orientations.
 Ideas from the first year include establishing community outreach efforts, mentorships, and fostering cross-cultural contact.
 Most importantly, we want to expand the existing resources to retain students and faculty from diverse backgrounds, who often face unique challenges as a part of our national community.

 Digital Humanities Renga

 This Renga will provide interested faculty and staff with the opportunity to explore

 aspects of the Digital Humanities.
 What is meant by the term digital humanities?
 What do these developments mean for The State University of New York at Fredonia

 faculty and students?
 What are the larger implications for the humanities as whole,

 both inside and outside the academy?
 Can this “Digital Moment” be seen as an opportunity

 as we contemplate revising our General Education Program, integrating our new baccalaureate